Jessica Chapnik Kahn: Writing career

-Chapnik Kahn published her first children's book in 2018 called Lenny and the Ants.
-It was illustrated by Australian artist Matthew Martin.
+Chapnik Kahn published her first children's book in 2018 called Lenny and the Ants, illustrated by Australian artist Matthew Martin.
 In 2019, she released a collection of poems and drawings called MADRE, inspired by the birth of her son.
 In 2020, she co-wrote the biography A Repurposed Life which was longlisted for an ABIA Award for Biography Book of the Year in 2021.
+In 2025, she was a featured speaker and poet at TEDxSydney, and her collaborative work The Fire Always Says Yes had its world premiere at the Sydney Opera House later that year.